angelod1as/recibo-poem-printer/README.rst

 Thanks
 ------

-This thing only works because of the amazing help from [Belono](https://github.com/belono).
+This thing only works because of the amazing help from `Belono <https://github.com/belono>`_.

-Many thanks to [Cuducos](https://github.com/cuducos) for Python tools and clarification on some doubts.
+Many thanks to `Cuducos <https://github.com/cuducos>`_ for Python tools and clarification on some doubts.

 This is my very first Python script ever, so PRs are appreciated.